 Ever tried to plot a point that’s given as “r = 5, θ = 30°” and wondered why it never lands where you expect on the X‑Y grid?
-You’re not alone.
+Day to day, you’re not alone.
 Most of us learned the formula in a math class, scribbled it down, and then filed it away.
 But when you actually need to convert polar coordinates to rectangular in a real‑world project—whether it’s a robotics path, a game‑engine shader, or a simple DIY navigation board—the steps can feel a bit fuzzy.

 What Is Converting Polar Coordinates to Rectangular